iapsoecs/iapsoecs.github.io/index.md

 ## Important Updates

-### 11 February 2021 is the International Day of Women and Girls in Science!
+### 8 March 2021 is the International Women’s Day!

-Join the Ocean Decade Virtual Series ([here](https://unesco.us15.list-manage.com/track/click?u=75c69bf185fb2be069850f6ee&id=90b79f11ff&e=64390cb88d)) to celebrate:
+Join the Ocean Decade Virtual Series ([here](https://unesco.us15.list-manage.com/track/click?u=75c69bf185fb2be069850f6ee&id=0dc6e25c91&e=6d7ad041f0)) to celebrate:
-"Making waves for ocean science: Empowering women and girls in the Ocean Decade", 11 February 2021, 16h00 - 17h30 (CET)
+"Making waves for ocean science: Empowering Women Leaders in the Ocean Decade", 8 March 2021, 16:00 - 17:15 (CET)

 ### We are recruiting a new committee member